Fourier analysis of many-body transition amplitudes and states: Completely destructive interference

-It implements the discrete Fourier transform of $M$-dimensional complex-valued vectors, i.e. the single-particle states of $\mathcal{H}$.
-We are therefore dealing here with the Fourier transform over the cyclic group of order $M$, as discussed at the end of Sec.~\ref{sec:def}, which should not be confused with the Fourier transform over the symmetric group $S_N$.
+We now illustrate the suppression mechanisms described in the previous sections by taking the example of the Fourier interferometer.
+The single-particle unitary $U$ describing linear scattering through this interferometer is the $M$-dimensional discrete Fourier transform defined by

-The many-particle evolution performed by the Fourier unitary is known to display symmetry-induced suppressions for bosonic and fermionic states, as discussed in \cite{lim_generalized_2005,tichy_zerotransmission_2010,tichy_manyparticle_2012,tichy_stringent_2014,dittel_totally_2018,dittel_totally_2018a}.
+$l,m=0,\dots M-1$.
+We are therefore dealing here with a Fourier transform over the cyclic group of order $M$ [Eq.~\eqref{DFT}] applied to the complex components of $M$-dimensional vectors (the single-particle states).
+It should not be confused with the Fourier transform over the symmetric group $S_N$.
+The many-body evolution performed by the Fourier unitary is known to display symmetry-induced suppressions for bosonic and fermionic states, as discussed in \cite{lim_generalized_2005,tichy_zerotransmission_2010,tichy_manyparticle_2012,tichy_stringent_2014,dittel_totally_2018,dittel_totally_2018a}.
 As we will now show, symmetry-induced suppressions also occur in other symmetry sectors.
 In addition, we will see that the Fourier interferometer also displays Pauli-like suppressions.
-As a first example, in Figs.~\ref{FourierN4M4} and \ref{FourierN6M6}, red boxes indicate suppressed transitions in a given symmetry sector $\lambda$ for $N=M=4$ and $N=M=6$, respectively.
+As a first illustration, in Figs.~\ref{FourierN4M4} and \ref{FourierN6M6}, red boxes indicate suppressed transitions in a given symmetry sector $\lambda$ for $N=M=4$ and $N=M=6$, respectively.